akash-santhosh/Communities/README.md

 ### This will be hosted at [Communtiy](https://community.aks.one)

-A few examples are listed...continue by fork and pull
+A few examples are listed...
+Continue by fork and pull

 1. Student Developers Society
 - [Website](https://studevsoc.com)